-One of the couples immediately occupied the birdhouse that my husband’s father made for me years ago was immediately occupied, but not without a lot of angry squabbling with the English house sparrows who wanted to displace them.
+One of the couples immediately occupied the birdhouse that my husband’s father made for me years ago, but not without a lot of difficulties with the English house sparrows who wanted to displace them.

-We observed as the male bluebird started scouting out nest site locations in February and March, but have read that it is the female that makes the final choice for the nest site.
+The successful male bluebird started scouting out nest site locations in February and March, but we have observed and read that it is the female that makes the final choice for the nest site.
 That sounds just like a human couple, doesn’t it?

 It took weeks of gathering soft grasses and pine needles, and during this time the intensity of the fights with the sparrows increased.
-The parents must stand ground determinedly for their nest and then for their young!
+The parents must stand their ground determinedly for their nest and later for their young.

-My husband kindly volunteered to open and close the movable front panel of the birdhouse once the eggs were laid so I could have my hands free to shoot some close-ups.
-It was our first experience in this kind of photography; the Mama and Papa let down their guard after a few days as we did them no harm.
+My husband volunteered to open and close the movable front panel of the birdhouse once the eggs were laid so I could have my hands free to shoot some close-ups.
+Interestingly, the Mama and Papa let down their guard after a few days as we did them no harm.

 Both parents fed the nestlings at least twice an hour.
 The activity at this point was constant and so much fun to watch!
-Do you think they feed their babies through the night like we Mamas sometimes do?
+Do you think they feed their babies through the night like we Moms sometimes need to do?

 Someday your children will leave your nest.
 Until then, stand firm in the armor of the Lord as spoken of in Ephesians 6: 10-18.
-With prayer and fasting and His grace, we can do this noble job set before us to raise up a godly seed.
+With prayer and His grace and power to help us, we can do this noble job set before us to raise up a next generation of godly children.

 the praiseworthy deeds of the Lord,